frankmorgner/OpenSCToken/README.md

 OpenSCToken requires macOS 10.12 or later.
 For registering the token driver, you have two options:

-1. `open build/Applications/OpenSCTokenApp.app` or run `pluginkit -a build/Applications/OpenSCTokenApp.app/Contents/PlugIns/OpenSCToken.appex`:
+1. Run `OpenSCTokenApp` or execute `pluginkit -a /Applications/OpenSCTokenApp.app/Contents/PlugIns/OpenSCToken.appex`:
 Registers OpenSC in the PlugInKit subsystem for the current user.
 Your token will be **available after login**.
 Note that database clean-ups may eventually remove the plug-in.

-2. `sudo cp -r build/Applications/OpenSCTokenApp.app/Contents/PlugIns/OpenSCToken.appex /System/Library/Frameworks/CryptoTokenKit.framework/PlugIns`:
+2. Execute `sudo -u _securityagent /Applications/OpenSCTokenApp.app/Contents/MacOS/OpenSCTokenApp`:
 Registers OpenSC globally.
 Your token **will always be available**.
 Copying the plug-in requires *security integrity protection (SIP)* to be disabled.

 ## Configuring OpenSCToken

 OpenSCToken supports all configuration options from OpenSC.
 However, you need to make sure that files to be read or written are available from the token driver's sandbox.

-For example, `opensc.conf`, which is read by OpenSC, is available in `OpenSCTokenApp.app/Contents/PlugIns/OpenSCToken.appex/Contents/Resources`.
+For example, `opensc.conf`, which is read by OpenSC, is available in `/Applications/OpenSCTokenApp.app/Contents/PlugIns/OpenSCToken.appex/Contents/Resources`.
 When using configuration options that need to write a file (e.g. `debug_file` or `file_cache_dir`), you need to make sure this is done in the token driver's `Documents` directory (e.g. something like `~/Library/Containers/org.opensc-project.mac.opensctoken.OpenSCTokenApp.OpenSCToken/Data/Documents`).
 For your convenience, these locations are written to the system log when OpenSCToken is started with a smart card.
 Use the following commands to view the log:

 ```
 sudo log config --mode "private_data:on"